 - I have a fever or strep throat

 You may also want to consider if you prefer to exercise alone or in a group.
-Some hospital's have support groups for people with lung disease.
+Some hospitals have support groups for people with lung disease.
 They may allow you to exercise together in a supervised setting.
-Mall and rec centers also have walking clubs and group classes.
+Mall and recreation centers also have walking clubs and group classes.
 Exercising with others can be motivating.

 Finding an exercise program you can stick with can be hard.
 The key to success is finding something that is fun for you.
 And don't forget to reward yourself when you reach small goals.
-These small goals are the steps to reaching your larger goals.
+Reaching these small goals can be steps to reaching your larger goals.